 This standard is intended to be used in the series of Indian Standards on paints, textiles, plastics for food contact applications.
 It is emphasized that these standards are used in combination to provide a system of control to the manufacturers of plastics.
 There is a need to ensure that lead and sulphur content in ultramarine blue is within the permissible limits that could reach the final product of mass consumption of Food contact plastics and Toys.
 Existence of Lead beyond the permissible limits will lead to a high toxicity risk.

-The composition of the Committee, responsible for the formulation of this standard is given at Annex D.
+The composition of the Committee, responsible for the formulation of this standard is given in Annex D.

-For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 'Rules for rounding off numerical values (second revision)'.
+For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.